JamesRexMiller4/swapi_trivia/README.md

 ### Overview

-  Swapi_Trivia uses the SWAPI Star Wars API [https://swapi.co/](https://swapi.co/) to show Star Wars movies and characters along with some facts about each and was built to demonstrate some of the functioanlity and features of React.
+  Swapi_Trivia uses the [https://swapi.co/](SWAPI Star Wars API) to show Star Wars movies and characters along with some facts about each and was built to demonstrate some of the functioanlity and features of React.

 ### How to use